Home » DIY » Painting » Vintage Black Nightstands | Perfect Black Finish to match Passages bed

 How much wax do I use on painted furniture?

-Do you worry that you might be using too much wax or not enough?
-My best advice for that is this—the wax should be set up very quickly.
+Do you worry about using too much wax or not enough?
+My best advice is that the wax should be set up very quickly.
 But by the time you’re finished waxing your vintage black nightstands, you should be able to wipe/buff the wax you applied first.
 For years, I hated waxing and buffing.
 But now that I know the two secrets to waxing furniture correctly, it’s not so bad.
 While applying and wiping off the wax, it’s easy to follow through with more gentle distressing as needed.

-To recap the two secrets to achieving a great finish using wax.
+Here are the two secrets to achieving an excellent finish using wax.

 After I finished the vintage black nightstands, I sent this picture to Kelly.
 She loves the new look of her old nightstands.
-It was good to get the paint sprayer out and use some paint other than my chalky paint primer.
+It was good to get the paint sprayer out and use something other than my chalky paint primer.

-Don't you absolutely LOVE the new look of the vintage black nightstands?
+Don’t you LOVE the new look of the vintage black nightstands?

 Don’t they look so much better?